bushy555/MC10_1-bit_music/README.md

 # MC10_1-bit_music
-Various MC10 6803 1 bit music source, binaries and snapshots.
+Various 1 bit music source, binaries and snapshots for the 6803 driven Tandy MC10 8-bit computer.

-The Music Studio Engine modified for MC10 by Utz and Simon Jonassen.
+At the time of writing, the only engine ported so far is 'The Music Studio', modified for MC10 by Utz and Simon Jonassen.
+All credit to both of these gentleman.

 Tested and works on VMC10 emulator.